 Insulin resistance causes neurons to lose their ability to properly use glucose, which is their primary energy source.
 Inefficient glucose metabolism in specific areas of the brain is an early feature of Alzheimer’s and other neurodegenerative diseases, present long before symptoms appear.
 Neurons deprived of energy obviously cannot function normally and they eventually die, contributing to the degenerative process.

 In the research I’ve reviewed over the years, the statistics are equally alarming.
-They show that overall, diabetes can more than double the risk of developing dementia.
+They show that overall, diabetes can more than double the risk of dementia.

 1. Exercise.
 Researchers from Washington State University reported that physical activity, independent of weight, is associated with a lower risk of Alzheimer’s disease.
 That’s because exercise helps to clear beta-amyloid proteins and increases brain-derived neurotrophic factor, both of which help to reduce Alzheimer’s risk.
-Exercise is also one of the best ways to prevent and treat diabetes.
+Exercise is also one of the best ways to prevent and treat type 2 diabetes.

 2. Adopt a Mediterranean diet.
 Studies link adherence to a low-fat, Mediterranean-type diet with a 34 percent reduced risk of Alzheimer’s.
 Make a point to eat regular servings of neuroprotective foods such as cold-water fish, low-glycemic vegetables, and berries.
 Following a low-glycemic diet will also keep your blood sugar on an even keel.

 3. Drink caffeinated beverages.
 Caffeine reduces amyloid plaques in the brains of animals, and a 21-year-long Scandinavian study showed that people who drank three or more cups of coffee a day had a 65 percent reduced risk of dementia, compared to people who drank two or fewer cups.
 Caffeinated tea works, too.